Retail accounting software guide for Canadian retailers

 Accounting software is an investment.
 Consider:

-- review monthly or annual subscription costs
+- Monthly or annual subscription costs

-- factor in training and setup fees
+- Training and setup fees

-- calculate time and money saved through automation
+- Time and money saved through automation

 6. Check for Canadian compliance

-- meet Canadian payroll requirements (if applicable)
+- Canadian payroll requirements (if applicable)

-- provide bilingual support if needed
+- Bilingual support if needed

 7. Take advantage of free trials